What we know so far about the California oil spill - KTVZ

 The breach occurred about 5 miles off the coast of Huntington Beach in Orange County, local officials said.

-By Sunday night, about 3,150 gallons of oil had been removed from the water and over a mile of oil boom — floating barriers designed to contain an oil spill — were deployed, the US Coast Guard said.
+By midday Monday, about 4,158 gallons of oil had been removed from the water and 8,700 feet of oil boom — a term for floating barriers designed to contain an oil spill — were deployed, the US Coast Guard said.

 When did the leak start?